phax/ph-ebinterface/README.md

   * Read and write ebInterface 4.0 invoices
   * Read and write ebInterface 4.1 invoices
   * Read and write ebInterface 4.2 invoices
+  * Read and write ebInterface 4.3 invoices
   * Validate the signature of ebInterface documents
   * Visualize ebInterface documents as HTML documents

 #News and noteworthy
+  * Version 5.1.0
+    * Added support for ebInterface 4.3
   * Version 5.0.1 - 2016-07-15
     * Using a separate artefact for XMLDSig JAXB artefacts for easier reuse (ph-xsds-xmldsig)
   * Version 5.0.0 - 2016-06-11